anynines/a8s-demo/README.md

 demo-app-796d8f6f86-v5xsf   1/1     Running             0          43s
 ```

-Expose the demo application to the outside world by opening a port-forward.

 If we want to use a port-forward to access the demo applications dashboard, execute the following
 command: